wzhSteve/CPO-lab2-ddd/README.md

   - Immutable algorithms reduces the complexity that mutable algorithms brings
   - Save memory
   - Copy and paste these operations are very simple to do
-  - Traditional concurrency requires locking, but this data is inherently immutable, so concurrency is not needed
+  - Traditional concurrency requires locking, but this data is inherently immutable

 - Disadvantages of immutable tests:
   - Immutable algorithms require a separate object for each distinct value.